 500 g parisian potatoes

-2 kg goatling (aka young goat)
+2 kg goatling (aka young goat)cut in pieces

 1 tsp paprika